shaoming11/supplyme-server/README.md

 | Backend       | Django, MongoDB      |
 | AI            | Google Gemini        |
 | API Data      | ImportYeti API       |

 ---

+## How to start
+To download the app, visit our website and click the download button.

+To run the app locally, clone this repository

+---